ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 toc_sticky: true
 ---

-To drill down further into the analysis of NPS sites, New York was selected as a case study.
-New York has one of the highest counts of NPS sites, making it an ideal case study.
+To drill down further into the analysis of NPS sites, it is useful to apply the model at a smaller scale.
+New York has one of the highest counts of NPS sites, making it an ideal case study to determine the model's strength at both a national and local level.

 ## Distribution of NPS Sites in New York and Key Indicators